tgaff/installfest/mac_dev_tools.md

 2. Install Homebrew - a package manager for Mac.
 (Package managers are programs that help you install external tools and keep them up to date.)
 3. Configure git - a version control system.
 (Version control systems are programs that help you keep track of changes in your code.)
 4. Install and configure Sublime Text - a text editor specialized for writing code.
-5. Install the Chrome web browser.

 If you do not yet have an account for the Mac App Store, follow the instructions on Apple Support to <a href="https://support.apple.com/kb/PH11499?locale=en_US" target="_blank">create a Mac App Store account</a>.

 ## Operating System and Command Line Tools

 Before class starts, we suggest you upgrade your operating system to OS X Maverick or Yosemite.
-We do not recommend that you use El Capitan *yet* because some of the tools we use have not been updated for El Capitan.  **Do not upgrade your operating system after WDI starts.**
+We do not recommend that you use El Capitan *yet* because some of the tools we use have not been updated for El Capitan.  **Do not upgrade your operating system during WDI.**

 To check what version of OS X you are running:
 1. Click the apple icon in the top left of your screen.